carpentries-incubator/java-intro/_episodes/02-first.md

 }
 ```
-This is the most basic piece of code you have in Java, but you can yet run it in any way because it is just an empty class.
+This is the most basic piece of code you have in Java, but you can't run yet it because it is just an empty class.
 To be able to run a Java program you have to specify the entry point.
 We do this by creating a method called `main` in the class.
 Add the following code between the curly brackets

 ```
     public static void main(String[] args) {